top of page

 b.Life Cycle Thinking:

-development phase to identify and mitigate environmental impacts early.
+during the development phase to identify and mitigate

 c)Life Cycle Assessment (LCA):